quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 format impedes the development of common tooling that can be used by all parties that have access to logs.

-This document defines qlog, an extensible high-level schema and harness that provides a shareable, aggregatable and structured logging format.
-This high-level schema is independent of protocol, with logging entries for specific protocols and use cases being defined in other documents (see for example
-{{QLOG-QUIC}} for QUIC and {{QLOG-H3}} for HTTP/3-related event definitions).
+qlog is an extensible structured logging for network protocols that allows for easy sharing of data that benefits common debug and analysis methods and tooling.
+This document describes key concepts of qlog: formats, files, traces, events, and extension points.
+This definition includes the high-level log file schemas, and generic event schemas.
+Requirements and guidelines for creating protocol-specific event schemas are also presented.
+Accompanying documents define event schema for QUIC ({{QLOG-QUIC}}) and HTTP/3 ({{QLOG-H3}}).

-The goal of this high-level schema is to provide amenities and default characteristics that each logging file should contain (or should be able to contain), such that generic and reusable toolsets can be created that can deal with logs from a variety of different protocols and use cases.
+The goal of qlog is to provide amenities and default characteristics that each logging file should contain (or should be able to contain), such that generic and reusable toolsets can be created that can deal with logs from a variety of different protocols and use cases.

 As such, qlog provides versioning, metadata inclusion, log aggregation, event grouping and log file size reduction techniques.

-The qlog schema can be serialized in many ways (e.g., JSON, CBOR, protobuf, etc).
+All qlog schemas can be serialized in many ways (e.g., JSON, CBOR, protobuf, etc).
 This document describes only how to employ {{!JSON=RFC8259}}, its subset
 {{!I-JSON=RFC7493}}, and its streamable derivative
 {{!JSON-Text-Sequences=RFC7464}}.

-## Notational Conventions {#data_types}
+## Conventions and Terminology

 {::boilerplate bcp14-tagged}

-### Schema definition
+Serialization examples in this document use JSON ({{!JSON=RFC8259}}) unless otherwise indicated.

+## Use of CDDL

 To define events and data structures, all qlog documents use the Concise Data Definition Language {{!CDDL=RFC8610}}.
 This document uses the basic syntax, the